 It’s unlike anything the gaming industry has ever experienced.
 But, for better or worse, it’s an experience that Ubisoft isn’t yet prepared to release into the wild.

 HashCraft is a prototype—an experiment in what the future of gaming could be.
-The game is the brainchild of Ubisoft’s Blockchain Initiative Manager Nicolas Pouard, Senior R&D Programmer Robert Falce, and the rest of the team at the Strategic Innovations Lab whose jobs are to envision where the industry is going , not where it is.
+The game is the brainchild of a small but skillful team led by Ubisoft’s Blockchain Initiative Manager Nicolas Pouard and Senior R&D Programmer Robert Falce, whose mission is to envision where the industry is going , not where it is.

 Ubisoft wants its games to be future proof (of work)